 Each year, a shortlist of players are chosen by an expert panel for the Guinness Player of the Championship award.
 This list then goes to a public vote, with the winning player announced in the week after Super Saturday, the final weekend.

-Ireland have provided the winner of a remarkable seven of 15 editions so far, with the great Brian O’Driscoll (2006, 2007, 2009) claiming three.
-The brilliant Scottish full-back Stuart Hogg of Scotland is the only other man to win more than once (2016, 2017).
+Ireland have provided the winner of a remarkable number of winners, with the great Brian O’Driscoll (2006, 2007, 2009) claiming three while his former centre partner Gordon D’Arcy won the inaugural award in 2014.
+The brilliant Scottish full-back Stuart Hogg is the only other man to win more than once (2016, 2017).

 Ireland’s Tommy Bowe (2010), Paul O’Connell (2015) and Jacob Stockdale (2018) have also won the award.